mqliang/kubernetes/cluster/caicloud-ansible/README.md

 ### Optional

 ```
+AUTOMATICALLY_INSTALL_ANSIBLE
+    Ansible and it's dependencies will be installed by default, namely: `AUTOMATICALLY_INSTALL_ANSIBLE="YES"`.
+If you want to manually install ansible and dependencies, you need to set: `AUTOMATICALLY_INSTALL_ANSIBLE="NO"`.

 DNS_HOST_NAME
     Let you reach the kubernetes cluster by host name.
 For example, if DNS_HOST_NAME is test and BASE_DOMAIN_NAME is caicloudapp.com, we will access the kubernetes cluster by https://test.caicloudapp.com.